Neon Sign Repair: Helpful Tips and Tricks

 For the most part, the state of disrepair your sign is in will determine how expensive the repair will be.
 Most neon signs can be fixed, though the cost of repairing them varies depending on the quality of the sign and the extent of the break.

 If you have an older neon sign, you should never try to repair the sign yourself.
 Take your older sign directly to a professional.
 They will be able to diagnose the problem and determine how expensive it will be to fix.
 In some cases, especially if your neon sign is dimmer than usual, your neon sign may simply be getting old.
 Neon signs typically have a lifespan of 10-12 years on average.

 If your sign is newer (and intact), you can find some DIY walkthrough solutions for fixing your sign online.
 However, we still recommend that you seek out a professional opinion.
 These neon sign DIY fixes are generally only applicable for issues like a broken transformer or wires that have shorted, and they are dangerous to you if performed incorrectly.

 If your sign is brand new, it is also worth checking the return policies and warranties for the company you purchased the sign from.
 Although most signage companies don’t offer money-back refunds, particularly for customized neon signs, many do offer warranties for specific issues or design flaws.

 How much does it cost to repair a neon sign?

 It depends.
 How did the sign break?
 What's the extent of the break?
-Was the sign made out of quality materials?
+Was the sign made out of quality materials, or did the manufacturer cut corners?
 With handcrafted neon signs, no two signs will be identical.
-Unfortunately, this means that there is no one-size-fits-all answer for neon sign repair.
+Unfortunately, this means that there is no one-size-fits-all answer when it comes to neon sign repair.